About Broadcasting Schools in Los Angeles

 The Los Angeles area has a few schools for students who are interested in broadcasting.
 This article examines three of these schools, none more than a 40-minute drive from downtown Los Angeles, and the programs they offer.
 A table of facts about the schools is included as well, making it easy for prospective students to see how they compare.
 There's also a little information near the end of the article about some other colleges in the area that offer broadcasting programs.

-- The University of Southern California is centrally located in Los Angeles about five miles from downtown.
+1. The University of Southern California is centrally located in Los Angeles about four miles from downtown.
 The university offers bachelor's and master's degree programs for aspiring broadcast journalists.

-- Santa Ana College, in Santa Ana, about 32 miles from downtown Los Angeles, is a 2-year college offering communications and media studies certificates and associate's degrees.
+2. Santa Ana College, in Santa Ana, about 25 miles from downtown Los Angeles, is a 4-year college offering communications and media studies certificates and associate's degrees.

 Prospective students need to consider aspects such as school size, enrollment and graduation rates when selecting a college.
-This program offers information in several important areas.
+This table offers information in several important areas.

 |University of Southern California||Santa Ana College||Pasadena City College|

 |School Type||4-year, Private not-for-profit||4-year, Public||2-year, Public|